 I am a freelance journalist.
-I lived in China for nearly a decade and reported from the nation's border regions on ethnic minorities, land disputes, development policies, urbanization, and human rights.
-I more recently reported from Colombia on armed conflict, public health, coal mining, and the environment.
+I worked in China for nearly a decade, reporting from the nation's rural border regions on ethnic minorities, land disputes, and population control policies.
+I am currently reporting from Colombia on health and the environment.

 From 2007 to 2012 I worked in southern China as lead U.S. ethnographer on an international women's health research project.
 I conducted hundreds of in-depth interviews with female sex workers documenting their lives and HIV/STI prevention practices.

 I completed my MA in Chinese Studies at University of Hawaii at Manoa, and my BA in International Studies and Chinese at University of Oregon.